s-bayer/hamplate/README.md

 ### Control flow ###
 The basic control structures in scala are *if*, *for* and *match*

+Hamplate compiles down to scala code (or play templates, which compile to scala code), so all control structures are like the scala ones.
+Except *unless*, which renders like *if not*.

 TODO match syntax

 All control structures need to be on their own line in the template document.